guilherme-n/mobile-proffy/README.md

 ## This is the mobile version of Proffy

-<p align="center">🚀 App for students to look for teachers available to give classes</p
+🚀 App for students to look for teachers available to give classes

 ### Installation required